SentinelArchivist/lorcana-project-oracle-v2/docs/project_plan.md

 - **Action:** Create a new file (`player_logic.py`) and import it into `game_engine.py`.
 - **Details:** Implement the heuristic AI for decision-making as outlined in the devspec.
 This includes functions for choosing what to ink, evaluating board state, and selecting the optimal action (quest vs. challenge vs. playing a card).

+**Task 2.5: Implement Action & Song Card Logic**
+- **Action:** Enhance the `play_card` method in `game_engine.py`.
+- **Details:** Add logic to differentiate between card types (Character, Action, Item).
+Actions should be moved to the discard pile immediately after their effect is resolved.
+Implement the 'Singer' keyword, allowing characters to be exerted to play a Song card for free instead of paying its ink cost.

+**Task 2.6: Implement Core Keyword Abilities**
+- **Action:** Update the `challenge` method in `game_engine.py` and related AI logic.
+- **Details:** Integrate the passive combat-related keywords from `lorcana_abilities_master.json`.
+This includes `Bodyguard` (must be challenged first), `Support` (adds strength to another character when questing), `Challenger +X` (gains strength when challenging), and `Resist +X` (reduces damage taken).

+**Task 2.7: Enhance AI Heuristics & Action Loop**
+- **Action:** Refactor the `run_main_phase` function in `player_logic.py`.
+- **Details:** Replace the rigid, one-action-per-turn logic with a flexible loop that continues as long as the AI has available ink and actions.
+The AI should be able to play a card, challenge, quest, and sing a song all in the same turn.
+Improve heuristics to make smarter decisions, such as evaluating trades (e.g., is it worth it to banish my character to banish a higher-value target?) and recognizing when to use `Bodyguard` characters defensively.

 ## Stage 3: The Deck Generator and Genetic Algorithm (The Breeder)

 *With a functional game engine, we can now automate deck testing and evolution.*